The-Marcy-Lab-School/8-2-0-assignment/README.md

 ### Knex Setup

-In this assignment, we're using a package called [knex](https://knexjs.org) (sounds like "connect" but "conneX").
-Knex is a tool that let's us execute SQL queries using JavaScript.
+In this assignment, we're using a package called [knex](https://knexjs.org) (sounds like "connects").
+Knex is a tool that let's us connect a JavaScript file to a database, and execute SQL queries.

 In order for Knex to connect to our database, we need to provide: